theimowski/PropertyBasedTestsWithFSharp/slides/index.md

 ###Plan

-1. Introduction
+1. Standard approach
+2. Property based approach
-2. Working example - roman to integer
+3. Working example
-3. How to come up with a reasonable test
+4. How to come up with a reasonable test
-4. How we use it in Phoenix
+5. How we use it in Phoenix

 Credits: http://fsharpforfunandprofit.com/

 ***

-##Introduction
+##Standard approach

+###Units tests

 ---